Top 11 3D Laser Scanners for Scan to BIM

 Scan Rate: Real-time detection

-With the Metaroom®Scan app, users can create a complete 3D model of a building by scanning room by room.
-In this way, all floors are gradually captured in detail and the individual scans are automatically combined into a comprehensive 3D model.
-This method provides thorough documentation of the building’s structure and enables effective guidance throughout the process, ensuring that all parts of the building are captured.
+With the Metaroom®Scan App, users can create a complete 3D model of a building by scanning room by room.
+The app captures every floor in detail and automatically merges the scans into a comprehensive 3D model.
+This process thoroughly documents the building’s structure and provides clear guidance to ensure complete coverage.

-During the scanning process, users can highlight important areas and features in the building with markers, for example connections and safety equipment.
+During the scanning process, users can highlight important areas and features in the building by taking Snapshots of these areas.
 These are then precisely located in the model.
-Once the scans are complete, the data is uploaded to the cloud and processed there.
-This creates a CAD-ready 3D model that can be enriched with additional information and specifications in Metaroom® Studio.
-The processed models can then be exported in a variety of formats.
-This allows them to be seamlessly integrated into BIM and CAD software.
-This makes the entire process, from data acquisition to planning, efficient and user-friendly.
+After completing the scan, the app uploads the data to the cloud for processing.
+It then generates a CAD-ready 3D model that users can enrich with additional details and specifications in the Metaroom® Workspace.
+Finally, users can export the processed models in various formats, allowing seamless integration into BIM and CAD software, making the entire workflow from capture to planning fast, easy, and efficient.

 FARO Orbis